Homelander: The Boys (2019–present)

-In the television adaptation, Antony Starr plays the Homelander.
+In the television adaptation, Antony Starr plays Homelander as an adult, with Rowan Smyth playing him as a child in the first season, and Isaac Weeks playing him as a child in the fourth season.
 As interpreted within the television series, he is considered by some reviewers to be analogous to DC's Superman.
-Grown from Soldier Boy's DNA and having been reared in a laboratory environment to become Homelander, John Gillman displays many sociopathic tendencies and is openly contemptuous of those he considers lesser beings.
+Grown from the DNA samples taken from Soldier Boy's semen by Jonah Vogelbaum and having been reared in a laboratory environment to become Homelander, John displays many sociopathic tendencies and is openly contemptuous of those he considers lesser beings.